 Since being crowned Miss Universe Australia in 2009, Rachael Finch’s star has continued to shine ever so brightly.
-The former Beauty Queen has traded the tiara for many a professional hat; including being the face of makeup brand Colour Theory, an ambassador to Myer and a Channel 7 TV host.
+The former Beauty Queen has traded the tiara for many a professional hat; including an ambassador to Myer, launching a successful dance-inspired workout B.O.D - Body of Dance and releasing a health book Happy, Healthy, Strong.
 She has also tangoed her way around Dancing with the Stars (where she met husband, professional dancer, Michael Miziner) and cooked up a storm on Celebrity Masterchef.
 With countless stints on radio and television, people naturally warm to the self-effacing girl from Townsville.
 Rachael is a joy to shoot and chat with, undoubtedly a natural in front of the camera and, not to mention, utterly gorgeous.

-Welcoming and generous with her time, the new mum recently invited us up to the sleek apartment she shares with her husband and daughter Violet (2 and a half), in Sydney’s east.
+Welcoming and generous with her time, the new mum recently invited us up to the sleek apartment she shares with her husband, daughter Violet (4) and son Dominic, (7 months) in Sydney’s east.
 She revealed her journey from athletic teenager to high-flying TV host as well as giving us a peek into her bursting beauty cupboards and sensibly-stocked pantry.

 “I always had pimples as a teenager.